SKILLS

 Directory contract

-Every skill lives in a directory with one required file and up to four optional subdirectories:
+Every skill lives in a directory with one required file and up to five optional subdirectories:

 ~/.alpi/skills/<category>/<name>/